wacfwru/govt_jobs/README.md

-# govt_jobs
+# Government employment resources

-Outreach materials for highlighting opportunities for federal employment and how one goes about applying for jobs.
+This is a collection of outreach materials for highlighting opportunities for federal employment and how one goes about applying for government jobs.